galam2025/playwright-test-suite/README.md

 This automation framework follows industry best practices, ensuring scalability, maintainability, and efficiency in UI testing.
 The data-driven approach allows easy modification of test cases, and the POM structure enhances reusability.
 The framework is built for modern automation needs, supporting parallel execution, cross-browser testing, and headless mode for faster CI/CD runs.

 🔹 technical assessment.
-📌 Built using Playwright + TypeScript + POM + Data-Driven Testing.
+📌 Built using Playwright + JavaScript + POM + Data-Driven Testing.
 📢 Want to Contribute?
 Feel free to fork this repo, raise issues, or submit PRs to enhance it further! 🚀